wl4g/hbase-tools/README.md

 - `--fake.valueMinRandomPercent|valueMaxRandomPercent`: When using Cumulative Fake (i.e. incrementing) to generate fake data, the minimum and maximum random percentages should be `>1`, conversely, if the generate fake data does not need to be incremented, the minimum random percentage can be `<1`.

-- `--fake.provider=CUMULATIVE|SIMPLE`: The setup fake provider, The `CUMLAUTIVE` algorithm is based on the average value of the first `--fake.cumulative.sampleBeforeAverageDateAmount` cycles multiplied by a random factor, and then accumulated, default is: `3`; `SIMPLE` provider calculation is historical value * random number.
+- `--fake.provider=MONOTONE_INCREASE|SIMPLE`: The setup fake provider, The `MONOTONE_INCREASE` algorithm is based on the average value of the first `--fake.monotoneIncrease.sampleBeforeAverageDateAmount` cycles multiplied by a random factor, and then accumulated, default is: `3`; `SIMPLE` provider calculation is historical value * random number.

 ## Developer guide